ahmetuman/dataset_manipulator/README.md

 # DSForge: Dataset Manipulator - Featuring YOLO to COCO Conversion

 **DSForge** aims to create a roof package for dataset manipulate scripts.
 Every projects need their own unique way to manipulate (merge, remove/change labels etc.) their own datasets.
 I realized I wrote similar or same scripts for each project with small alterations.
 So, I decided to create one final package for varying scenarios.
+It is not a professional tool like Datumaro or FiftyOne; just a simple CLI tool that contains simple features.

 **DSForge** will be updated when I need new manipulation scenarios.